MinchinWeb/minchin.ca/content/pages/20projects.md

 title: My Projects
-modified: July 18, 2020
+modified: January 19, 2024
 slug: projects
 icon: fa fa-flask

 <!-- _ Heading Photos are 16x9 ratio, 688x387px -->
 Lots of the Stuff I've Done.

 Over the years, I've worked on a number of projects, both online & off.
 This is meant to link to some of the more exciting ones, particularly those found online.

 Highway Planning
 ----------------

-My highway and transportation projects have largely consisted of *Functional Planning Studies* (FPS) and *Traffic Impact Analyses*.
+My highway and transportation projects have largely consisted of *Functional Planning Studies* (FPS's) and *Traffic Impact Analyses* (TIAs).
 A *Functional Planning Study* will look at a section of highway and image how it might be used into the future.
 A common time horizon for these studies is 50 years out.
 A *Traffic Impact Analysis* is usually smaller in both geography and time, many times looking at an intersection 5 to 20 years into the future.
 A TIA will often be done to determine what road system improvements should be made as a result of a adjacent, proposed land development project.

 My highway planning is all done offline, but I'll provide links where I can.

 <div class="center-block thumbnail max-col-md-9">
 	<img src="../images/morinville-roundabout-688.jpg" />